Joshisa Trader

-Joshisa Trader (born August 2, 2005) is an American college football wide receiver for the Miami Hurricanes.
+Joshisa Trader (born August 2, 2005) is an American college football wide receiver for the NC State Wolfpack.

 Early life

 Trader grew up playing football and played for a youth team coached by former Miami Hurricanes player Rod Mack, playing alongside Jeremiah Smith.
 Trader began living with Mack at age 11.
-He first attended Monsignor Edward Pace High School before transferring to Miami Central Senior High School mid-season as a sophomore; he later transferred to Chaminade-Madonna College Preparatory School as a junior.
+He first attended North Miami Beach Senior High School before transferring to Miami Central Senior High School mid-season as a sophomore; he later transferred to Chaminade-Madonna College Preparatory School as a junior.

 Trader caught 26 passes for 592 yards and six touchdowns as a sophomore and then played alongside Smith at Chaminade-Madonna, recording 743 receiving yards and seven touchdowns as a junior in 2022.
 He then scored 14 touchdowns and had 757 receiving yards as a senior.
 A five-star recruit and a top prospect in the 2024 recruiting class, he committed to play college football for the Miami Hurricanes.

 College career

 Trader appeared in seven games as a true freshman for the Hurricanes, catching six passes for 91 yards and a touchdown.
 In the 2024 Pop-Tarts Bowl, he caught three passes for 61 yards and a 40-yard touchdown.
+Trader would play in 11 games in his sophomore season for Miami, catching 13 passes for 178 yards as the Hurricanes made the 2026 College Football Playoff National Championship.

+Ahead of the 2026 college football season, Trader transferred to NC State, where his former high school teammate CJ Bailey plays quarterback.